Medina Spirit: Kentucky Derby

 On June 2, 2021, Baffert's attorneys announced that Medina Spirit's split sample also came back positive for betamethasone.
 They also announced that a third test had been authorized that would help detect chemicals to potentially support Baffert's claim that the steroid came from Onomax and not an injection.
 One lawyer, Clark Brewster, argued that he did not see any paperwork to show that the first two tests were properly administered.
 He also alleged that the horse's connections requested both bloodwork and urine to be submitted for split sampling, but only the bloodwork was sent.
 Later that same day, Churchill Downs announced that Bob Baffert would be banned from entering horses at all Churchill Downs-owned racetracks in the United States for two years.
 In June Baffert filed suit in Franklin County, Kentucky civil court for more tests to be conducted before Medina Spirit could be stripped of his derby win, hoping to prove the presence of the aforementioned ointment Onomax which incidentally contains betamethasone and thus establishing that the "spirit of regulations" were not "knowingly violated".

 Medina Spirit was ranked first in the NTRA 3-year-old poll, a weekly ranking of thoroughbreds by horse racing columnists and journalists, after his win in the Kentucky Derby.
 Following the report of the failed drug test, Medina Spirit dropped to fourth place in the same poll.

-Two sets of bettors have filed class action lawsuits against Medina Spirit's trainer Bob Baffert accusing him of "racketeering", fraud, and negligence".
+Two sets of bettors have filed class action lawsuits against Medina Spirit's trainer Bob Baffert accusing him of "fraud, racketeering and negligence".

-On February 21, 2022, the Kentucky Horse Racing Commission disqualified Medina Spirit from his first place finish in the Kentucky Derby and suspended trainer Bob Baffert for 90 days.
+On February 21, 2022, the Kentucky Horse Racing Commission disqualified Medina Spirit from his first-place finish in the Kentucky Derby and suspended trainer Bob Baffert for 90 days.
 Baffert's attorney, Clark Brewster, later announced that the ruling would be appealed.
-With this turn of events, Medina Spirit became only the third horse in the race's 147 year history to be disqualified after having first having been declared the winner.
-Subsequently the former second place horse Mandaloun was declared the winner.
+With this turn of events, Medina Spirit became only the third horse in the race's 147-year history to be disqualified after having first having been declared the winner.
+Subsequently, the former second-place horse Mandaloun was declared the winner.

 In December 2024, W.D.
 Ky federal judge Claria Horn Boom dismissed the class action filed by thirty plaintiffs led by Michael Beychok.
 Earlier, the United States Court of Appeals for the Sixth Circuit also dismissed similar bettors' lawsuit led by Anthony Mattera on May.